ArduinoJson. Efficient JSON serialization for embedded C++.

 ArduinoJson represents the best compromise between ease-of-use, efficiency, and portability.

 It’s easy to use because you just need a few lines of code to do the work; there is very little ceremony compared to other libraries.
 Moreover, it leverages all C++ features to offer an elegant syntax to manipulate JSON documents.

 It’s efficient because it’s designed to work on small microcontrollers, like the ones in Arduino boards.
-Indeed, you don’t program a microcontroller with 2KB of RAM the same way you program a PC with 32GB of RAM.
+Indeed, you don’t program an ATmega328 with 2KB of RAM the same way you program a PC with 32GB of RAM.
 Different problems require different solutions.

 It’s portable because it works on any platform: Arduino, of course, but also on ESP8266, on ESP32… Yes!
 You can also use ArduinoJson on a PC, whether it’s Windows, macOS, or Linux.
 Does that sound silly after what you just read?
 On the contrary, being able to compile ArduinoJson on a PC allows running unit tests on your desktop machine before deploying to the microcontroller.

 “Efficient” means it uses fewer resources to do the same work.